defold/defold/editor/doc/defnode.md

         ;; No jam checking, no check for cycles (internal.node/trace-expr node-id :custom-property evaluation-context :property
                                   (fn []
-                                    ;; The reference to custom-property will not use produce-value, but get-property, to avoid failing recursion.
+                                    ;; The reference to custom-property will use get-property.
+Using produce-value might invoke the behavior of an
+									;; overriding an explicit output, and we can't invoke the property-behaviour recursively.
                                     (let [arguments__11811__auto__ {:simple-property (internal.graph.types/produce-value node :simple-property evaluation-context), :custom-property (internal.graph.types/get-property node (:basis evaluation-context) :custom-property)}]
                                       (or (internal.node/argument-error-aggregate node-id :custom-property arguments__11811__auto__)